ngkimphuongtrang/my_books/docs/database.md

 - `language`

 **Pros:**
-- Avoids data redundancy: Book details are stored once, regardless of how many times you read the book.
+- Avoids data redundancy: Book details are stored once, regardless of how many times user reads the book.
-- Update efficiency: If a book's details change, you only need to update one record in the `books` table.
+- Update efficiency: If a book's details change, we only need to update one record in the `books` table.
 - Integrity: It is easier to maintain consistent data for book details.

 **Cons:**
-- Slightly more complex queries: To get details about the books you've read, you'll need to join tables.
+- Slightly more complex queries: To get details about the books user has read, we'll need to join tables.
-- Dependency on consistent book identification: You'll need to ensure that you correctly link `read_books` entries to the `books` table.
+- Dependency on consistent book identification: We'll need to ensure that we correctly link `read_books` entries to the `books` table.

 This approach is generally preferred in database design because it is scalable and efficient in terms of storage.
-To ensure that we link to the correct book, we could implement a user interface that allows you to search for a book by name or author before logging it as read, reducing the chance of duplicate entries.
+To ensure that we link to the correct book, we could implement a user interface that allows user to search for a book by name or author before logging it as read, reducing the chance of duplicate entries.

 ### Option 2: Single Table (Denormalized Design)
 Keeping all data in one `reads` table simplifies the design and makes some queries more straightforward.